brunorijsman/flashcard/README.md

 Current features:

 * All the information a "course definition" such as questions, answers, labs is stored in a plain text file, which can be easily edited without any special tools.
+* Note: it is my conscious decision to use a text file instead of a database.
+I built this application for myself (scratch my own itch), and this is the way I like it.
+I much prefer the simplicity of editing a text file over using a database.
+Also, it makes it easier to version control the questions.

 Planned features:

-* A command-line interface to pr
+* A command-line interface to:
+  * Check a course definition for correctness.
+  * Annotate the course definition with automatically generated meta-data (e.g. unique question identifiers).
+This meta-data is needed for the correct operation of the system, but we don't want to bother the teacher with grunt work.

 ## Features for the operator role